Click here for an AMS Opt-Out cheat sheet!

 AMS Student Activity Fee Bursary

 The AMS has established a bursary to assist a limited number of students facing significant financial need in paying for their student activity fees.
 Students can apply for the bursary through the General bursary application available on SOLUS.
 There will not be a separate application.
-These are due by October 31st.
+These are due by October 30th, 2015.
 If you have any questions or concerns about this bursary, please contact Catherine Wright, Vice-President (University Affairs).